martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Twitter for good – 7 November 2014.md

   - /twitter-for-good/
 ---

-# Twitter for good – 7 November 2014

 On Friday 7 November, Twitter UK hosted ‘Twitter for Good’ at their London offices.

 There was an initial presentation aimed at a broad group, presumably ranging from people who don’t use twitter through to charities making heavy use of the platform.
 This meant that there was a good range of material explaining and selling the platform as a whole.
 There were also some good statistics on the behaviour (and, implicitly, value) of twitter users to charities: